Mbed-TLS/mbedtls-docs/kb/compiling-and-building/how-do-i-configure-mbedtls.md

 ## The configuration file

-The default configuration file is located in `include/mbedtls/config.h`.
+The default configuration file is located in `include/mbedtls/mbedtls_config.h` (`include/mbedtls/config.h` up to Mbed TLS 2.28).
 It is [fully documented](/api/config_8h.html) and contains the following sections:

 * Select options depending on your platform in **System support**: does your compiler support inline assembly, does your libc/network stack provide IPv6, and so on.
 * Select which features you want to enable for corresponding modules in **Mbed TLS feature support**: which TLS version to support, which key exchanges, which specific elliptic curves, and so on.